-As explained in the Hearings, Appeals and Litigation Law (HALLEX) manual I-2-0-20, a claimant has the right to object to appearing at a hearing by video teleconferencing (VTC) within 30 days of receiving the acknowledgement letter.
-However, under 20 CFR 404.936(d)(1) and 416.1436(d)(1), if a claimant established a change in residence while the request for hearing is pending, an administrative law judge (ALJ) will determine how the claimant appears, regardless of whether the claimant previously objected to appearing at the hearing by VTC.
-Generally, the ALJ will honor the claimant's request not to appear by VTC even when a claimant changes residences if there is no additional delay or other reason not to schedule the claimant for an in person hearing.
+As explained in 20 CFR 404.936(d)(1) and 416.1436(d)(1), a claimant has the right to object to appearing at a hearing by video teleconferencing (VTC) within 30 days of receiving the acknowledgement letter.
+However, if a claimant changes residence while the request for hearing is pending, Office of Hearings Operations (OHO) management, through designated staff, will determine how the claimant appears, regardless of whether the claimant previously objected to appearing by VTC.
+Generally, OHO management, through designated staff, will honor the claimant's request not to appear by VTC even when a claimant changes residences if there is no additional delay or other reason not to schedule the claimant to appear in person.

-If the claimant did not object to appearing at hearing by VTC and changes residences, see the instructions in HALLEX I-2-0-70 C.
+If the claimant changes residence, and he or she did not object to appearing by VTC, see the instructions in HALLEX I-2-0-70 C.

 B. Establishing Timeliness

-In evaluating the timeliness of an objection, an ALJ presumes that a claimant receives the acknowledgement letter 5 days after the date of the letter, unless the claimant shows that he or she did not receive it within the 5-day period.
-The ALJ presumes that the claimant mailed a response to the hearing office (HO) no more than 5 days before the HO received it, unless there is evidence to the contrary.
+In evaluating the timeliness of an objection, OHO management, through designated staff, presumes that a claimant receives the acknowledgement letter 5 days after the date of the letter, unless the claimant shows that he or she did not receive it within the 5-day period.
+OHO management, through designated staff, presumes that the claimant mailed a response to us no more than 5 days before we received it, unless there is evidence to the contrary.

 C. Timely Objections

-If a claimant objects in writing within the 30-day timeframe and does not change residences while the request for hearing is pending, the hearing will be set for a time and place at which the claimant may appear in person before the ALJ.
+If a claimant objects in writing to a VTC hearing within the 30-day timeframe and does not change residences while the request for hearing is pending, the hearing will be set for a time and place at which the claimant may appear in person before the administrative law judge (ALJ).

-However, if the claimant changes residences while the request for hearing is pending, the claimant may still be scheduled for a hearing by VTC, despite the objection.
-If an ALJ has not yet been assigned to the case, the Hearing Office Chief Administrative Law Judge (HOCALJ) will determine whether to transfer the case to another HO by considering whether:
+However, if the claimant changes residences while the request for hearing is pending, OHO management, through designated staff, may still schedule the claimant to appear by VTC, despite the objection.
+The Hearing Office Chief Administrative Law Judge (HOCALJ) will determine whether to transfer the case to another hearing office (HO) by considering whether:

 The claimant submitted evidence establishing a change in residence, such as a utility bill, notification from the post office, or other documentation establishing a change in residence.
 (A change in mailing address is not sufficient to establish a change of residence, e.g., a change of address to a P.O.
 Box does not establish a change of residence);

-The HO is not required to develop a change in address (i.e., the burden is on the claimant), but the HOCALJ will usually ask staff to contact the claimant or representative for more information if a change in residence or mailing address suggests a claimant may need to travel more than 75 miles to the hearing site.
-Additionally, if the information does not clearly establish a change in residence (i.e., there is still some indication of a different residence), the HO may, but does not need to, solicit more information.
+OHO management, through designated staff, is not required to develop a change in address (i.e., the burden is on the claimant), but may contact the claimant or representative for more information if a change in residence or mailing address suggests a claimant may need to travel more than 75 miles to the hearing site.
+Additionally, if the information does not clearly establish a change in residence (i.e., there is still some indication of a different residence), OHO management, through designated staff, may solicit more information.